Scriptkidd98/AppBits/README.md

 ## Contribution Guidelines

-All components must be developed in vanilla (HTML, CSS, JavaScript), to facilitate easy integration into multi stack applications.
+Unless stack/technology specific, all other components must be developed in vanilla (HTML, CSS, JavaScript), to facilitate easy integration into multi stack applications.

 HTML must be fully accessible, for keyboard and screen reader users.